-To erase all configured port names and return them to the factory-default names, press <x> from the System Configuration menu.
+To erase all configured port names and return them to the factory-default names, press <r> from the System Configuration menu.
 After pressing the key, a confirmation message will appear.
 The administrator should press <y> (Yes) to validate the selection or <n> (No) to cancel it.

-Pressing Esc> will return to the Administration Mode menu.
+Pressing <Esc> will return to the Administration Mode menu.

-Power cycle the UNIMUX for the reset to take effect.
+The switch must be power cycled for the reset to take effect.